 EQ2: Looking Outward

-Does the Program know the external decision-makers it needs to reach?
-Does the Program understand the needs of the decision-makers outside the Program?
-To what extent is the Program providing decision-makers outside the Program with the information needed to make decisions contribute to the Program attaining its outcomes?
-Does the current organizational structure allow for taking into account the needs of diverse stakeholder groups?
+To what extent does the Program know the external decision-makers and stakeholders it needs to reach?
+To what extent does the Program understand the needs of the decision-makers and stakeholders outside the Program?
+To what extent is the Program providing decision-makers and stakeholders outside the Program with the information needed to assist the Program in attaining its outcomes?

 Definitions

+Stakeholders: Individuals or entities who are external to the Program (as defined under EQ1) that have an interest in the Program’s goal attainment, primarily focusing on those individuals or entities who reside within the watershed.

-Decision-makers: Individuals who are external to the Program who make decisions that can impact the Program’s goal attainment.
-This includes (but not limited to) local government officials, landowners, farms and other businesses, and residents living in the watershed.
+Decision-makers: Individuals or entities who are external to the Program who make decisions that can impact the Program’s goal attainment.
+This includes (but not limited to) local government officials, businesses, landowners, farms and other businesses, and residents living in the watershed.

-Outside the Program: Entities or individuals that are not regular participants in Program meetings.
+External to the Program: Entities or individuals that are not regular participants in Program meetings and/or processes.

-Information: Materials and communications that are distributed or could be distributed by the Program.
+Information: Materials and communications that are distributed or could be distributed by the Program including science-based information and/or outreach materials.

 Decisions: Actions that could be taken (or not taken) that would impact the Program’s goal attainment.
 (With some limits on what could be reasonably be affected by the Program.)